hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Firepower Threat Denfence Virtual (FTDv)
   - the virtualized component of the Cisco NGFW solution The FTDv
-  - providing next-generation firewall services, including stateful firewalling, routing, VPN, Next-Generation Intrusion Prevention System (NGIPS), Application Visibility and Control (AVC), URL filtering, and Advanced Malware Protection (AMP)
+  - providing next-generation firewall services, including stateful firewalling, routing, VPN, Next-Generation Intrusion Prevention System (NGIPS), Application Visibility and Control (AVC), <span style="color: #bb6600;">URL filtering</span>, and Advanced Malware Protection (AMP)
   - managing the FTDv w/ FMC (either FMCv or physical FMC)
   - register and communicate with the FMC on the Management interface
   - FTDv for AWS